CitizenOfRome/AppADay/XHR_Form_Submit/README.md

 XHR-Form-Submit: Feb 16th 2012
 -----------------------------------------------------------
-This is a way to easily submit forms via XHR(ajax).
+This script allows you to easily submit forms via XHR(ajax).

 To use it, simply include the JavaScript and add an onsubmit to your form-element, like: